Jewish assimilation: Christian–Jewish relations

 The question of Jewish assimilation is a topic of concern for both Jewish and Christian religious leaders.
 A number of Progressive Christian denominations have publicly declared that they will no longer proselytize Jews.

 Early Christian Europe proved a time and place where Jews and Christians could come together while coexisting socially and creatively amidst the persecution.
 They were living so closely together in some areas that leaders from both would be worried about the influence one religion had on the other.
 A Christian monarch in charge of a growing town would invite Jewish merchants to help revitalize the economy.

 There was a pattern of expulsion and re-invitation that allowed for the two to live intimately together in smaller towns throughout Europe.
-Louis the Pious, son of Charlemagne in the Holy Roman Empire, was the first to leave detailed descriptions of the rights of Jewish merchants.
+Louis the Pious, son of Charlemagne in the Frankish Kingdom, was the first to leave detailed descriptions of the rights of Jewish merchants.

-In Spain and Portugal, after the 15th century, there was controversy over the sincerity of Iberian Judeo-Catholics who converted under pain of being expelled from the Peninsula.
-In Spain and Portugal, descendants of Arabs, Moors, and Jews (moriscos and marranos), were, for a period of time banned from certain guilds, positions in the clergy and particularly from emigrating to Latin America (limpieza de sangre).
+In Spain and Portugal, after the 15th century, there was controversy over the sincerity of Iberian Judeo-Catholics who converted under threat of expulsion from the Peninsula.
+In Spain and Portugal, descendants of Arabs, Moors, and Jews (moriscos and marranos) were for a period of time banned from certain guilds, positions in the clergy, and particularly from emigrating to Latin America (limpieza de sangre).

 This early discrimination system was weaker in Latin America due to the social status that Sub-Saharan African slaves had, much below that of New Christians from the Old World, a contributing factor to the absorption of these elements in the developing culturally pluralistic societies of the New World.

 The Roman Catholic Church has attracted some Jews, such as Edith Stein, Israel Zolli, Erich von Stroheim, and Jean-Marie Lustiger.